gchand008/CandleBox/README.md

 # CandleBox

-Pass input and output files as arguments
+Pass input.txt and output.txt files as arguments